 1. Banks ask for FRNs to put in their vault

 2. Banks settle taxes (theirs or that of the US population)

 3. Banks participate in an offering of GSE securities

-You may think of other ways to transfer the $100 on the liability side of the fed.
-Once again, the fed is basically keeping scores by transferring funds among account holders and keeping a tab.
+You may think of other ways to transfer the $100 on the liability side of the Fed.
+Once again, the Fed is basically keeping scores by transferring funds among account holders and keeping a tab.

 The main point is that banks cannot buy anything with reserve balances from anyone in the domestic economy except from each other and other Fed account holders.
 Banks as a whole cannot use reserve balances to acquire any security issued by the private sector or any goods and services.
-More reserves does not provide banks more purchasing power in the domestic economy to buy existing bonds, stocks, houses, etc.
+More reserves do not provide banks more purchasing power in the domestic economy to buy existing bonds, stocks, houses, etc.

-Can the Fed go bankrupt?
+Can the Fed be insolvent or illiquid?

-For the Fed, this is financially irrelevant (although politically it may raise some eyebrows in Congress).
+For the Fed, this is financially irrelevant, although politically it may raise some eyebrows in Congress.
 It can meet all payments due denominated in USD at any time, no matter how big they are.

 That is it for today!
 Next post will continue to study the central bank by focusing on the “monetary base.”